-Supervision is provided in the school grounds 20 minutes prior to the school opening, during intervals and the lunch hour.
-If children have an accident or any other problem in the playground they report initially to the supervisor who will take the necessary action.
+Supervision is provided in the school grounds at 08:30 in the morning.
+Children are supervised during intervals and their lunch break.
+If children have an accident or any other problem in the playground, they report initially to the supervisor who will take the necessary action.
 When pupils are at school, the responsibility for their safety rests with the Local Authority.
 The Head Teacher and staff undertake this responsibility on behalf of the Local Authority.